Skip to Main Content

 Bath's Drinks Culture, and Where The Hideout Sits Within It

 Bath is not a city that drinks carelessly.
 Beneath the Georgian facades and the heritage tourism circuit, there is a bar scene that has grown progressively more serious over the past decade, shaped by a clientele that travels for spa weekends and cultural breaks but increasingly expects the same attention in a cocktail glass as on a restaurant plate.
 Within that scene, a clear split has emerged between venues that serve drinks as an afterthought to their dining or hotel offer and those that treat the back bar as the main event.
-The Hideout, on Lilliput Court just off the central retail grid, belongs firmly to the second category.
+The Hideout, a bar in Bath at 1 Lilliput Court, sits firmly in the second category.

 The Back Bar as Editorial Statement